ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

 ### No Pain, No Gain:
-`The best things of life are on the other side of the pain.`
+`The most beautiful moments in life comes after going through hardships and challenges.`